Towards Better Few-Shot and Finetuning Performance with Forgetful Causal Language Models: Introduction

 To address the above challenges, prior work have proposed to combine masked modeling with causal language modeling~\citep{dong2019unified, wang2022language, tay2022unifying, du2022glm} to bring the benefit of masked modeling to causal language models while retaining their zero-shot ability.
 However, such approaches typically introduce extra computation and parameters or require using a sophisticated attention masking strategy which hinders practical usages~\citep{yang2019xlnet, tay2022unifying}.
 Moreover, they typically train encoder-decoder models which are not naturally suitable for zero- and few-shot inference tasks compared with decoder-only causal language models and are still outperformed by causal language models~\citep{sanh2022multitask, brown2020language, chowdhery2022palm}.
 In order to further improve causal language models few-shot abilities, some works proposed better prompt engineering methods~\citep{liu2021pretrain, lester2021power, ling2017program, wei2022chain, li2021prefix} or better finetuning methods~\citep{mishra2022cross, wei2022finetuned, sanh2022multitask}.
 Prompt-based methods are sensitive to design~\citep{lester2021power, liu2021pretrain}, while finetuning-based approaches typically require a huge amount of supervision to work with as shown in~\citet{sanh2022multitask}.
 In addition, such methods can only improve pre-trained model and are unable to improve pre-training.

 In this work, we propose a pre-training approach that does not incur any extra computation cost or parameters, to improve few-shot and zero-shot performance, as well as representation learning of causal language models.
 Our key observation is that, by performing next token prediction task with randomly selected past tokens masked out, we can improve the quality of the learned representations for downstream language understanding tasks.
 Our method, Forgetful Causal Masking (\ours), can be efficiently implemented by randomly masking input tokens in the causal language model.
-Applying our method to PaLM~\citep{chowdhery2022palm}, a state-of-the-art causal language model, we see significant improvement on the SuperGLUE~\citep{sarlin2020superglue} benchmark: our method significantly improves the 1B-model-size PaLM's zero-shot performance from 55.7 to 59.2.
-We also conduct extensive evaluation on the commonsense reasoning benchmark PIQA~\citep{bisk2019piqa}, ARC~\citep{yadav2019quick}, and OpenBookQA~\citep{mihaylov2018suit}; the Winograd-style tasks Winograd~\citep{sakaguchi2020winogrande} and WinoGrande~\citep{kocijan2020review}; the natural language inference (NLI) benchmark ANLI~\citep{nie2019adversarial}; and cloze completion tasks StoryCloze~\citep{mostafazadeh2016corpus} and LAMBADA~\citep{paperno2016lambada}; and find that our method improves the zero-shot and few-shot performance of PaLM on all of the diverse suite of tasks.
-In addition, \ours improves representation learning, as shown in our SuperGLUE finetuning experimental results, where our method significantly improves 1B parameter PaLM model's finetuneing performance from 67.0 to 68.7.
+Applying our method to PaLM~\citep{chowdhery2022palm}, a state-of-the-art causal language model, we see significant improvement on the SuperGLUE~\citep{sarlin2020superglue} benchmark: our method significantly improves the 1B-model-size PaLM's zero-shot performance from 55.7 to 59.2 and improves the 8B-model-size PaLM's zero-shot performance from 61.6 to 64.0.
+We further evaluate \ours on a diverse suite of NLP tasks from~\citet{brown2020language}, and observe improvements in few-shot learning on most tasks.
+In addition, \ours improves representation learning, as shown in our SuperGLUE finetuning experimental results, where our method improves 1B parameter PaLM model's finetuneing performance from 67.0 to 68.7, and our method improves 8B parameters PaLM model's finetuning performance on all 8 SuperGLUE tasks, improving the score from 80.7 to 83.1.
+We also propose an extension of our method called Two-Pass \ours (\oursext), which applies \ours twice on a replicated input sequence.
+In doing so, \oursext effectively makes causal language model see bidirectional context without altering sequence ordering.
+While this adds extra computation cost during training, \oursext further boosts finetuning performance without hurting few-shot results, improving the score from 80.7 to to 87.8 (8B) and 67.0 to 73.5 (1B).